from my forthcoming, Principles of Retail

 How else would one know how other people think?
 What do I care what other people think?
 It amuses me.
 Sometimes I have to laugh.
 It’s better than dope.
 I haven’t read a bad book in years but then I seldom read anything contemporary anymore.
 I am not interested in self-help.
 It’s only about what I think and what do I care what I think?
 I know what I think.
 Whereas then…what can’t happen to me… I can’t experience history without reading.
 That’s interesting.

-can you buy prednisone in mexico It’s knowing the books that signs your paycheck.
+It’s knowing the books that signs your paycheck.

 It is insufficient to know a few books well.
 Reading a lot of books gives one perspective on what happens when you’re not reading.
 When you are reading people leave you alone.
 Being the first born of six and growing up in cramped quarters, I divined that no one told me what to do if I was reading.